UPD: This post was edited and updated in February 2025.

 - connect your personal Telegram account to Indigo system through a personal bot command.

-As we see, there is no KYC check like that one in Multilogin.
+As I see, there is no KYC check like that one in Multilogin.
 This gives us a small hint on why Indigo was created in the first place: earning more in the markets not available with a strict KYC policy.

 First launch